-PE will be taught on a Wednesday afternoon and a Friday morning.
+PE will be taught on a Monday and Friday mornings.
 Please ensure that your child has their PE kit in throughout the week.
 This should include suitable shoes at all times.
 They will be going outside, on the field and it can be dangerous if they have the wrong footwear on.
 Also as the weather is changing joggers and sweatshirts would also be an advantage.

 What we are learning

-This week, we will be reading Sparrow.
+This week, we will continue reading Pig Heart Boy.
 We will be exploring the vocabulary alongside reading skills such as prediction and inference to further understand the text.

 This year homework will be maths and reading.
 This is set every other Monday, due in the following Friday.